-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2022-2023 academic year.
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2023-2024 academic year.
 (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).

-- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).
+- Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).

-G1 First-Year Undergraduates

-PRIVATE INSTITUTIONS

-Tuition (includes books): \$31,940 \$31,940

-PUBLIC INSTITUTIONS

-Tuition: In-district

-Tuition: In-state (out-of-district):

-Tuition: Out-of-state:

-Tuition: Non-resident alien

-FOR ALL INSTITUTIONS

-Required Fees
+G1 First-Year Undergraduates PRIVATE INSTITUTIONS Tuition: \$35,740 \$35,740 PUBLIC INSTITUTIONS Tuition: In-district \$0 \$0 Tuition: In-state (out-of-district): \$0 \$0 Tuition: Out-of-state: \$0 \$0 Tuition: Non-residents \$0 \$0 FOR ALL INSTITUTIONS Required Fees \$0 \$0

+Board Only (on-campus meal plan): \$0 \$0

+Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):

+Other:

-Room and Board (on-campus): \$11,050 \$11,050
+Room and Board (on-campus):

 Room Only (on-campus):

-Board Only (on-campus meal plan):
+G4: Nursing and Aviation instructional programs have an additional fee.

-Comprehensive tuition and room and board fee (if your provide separate tuition and room and board fees): college cannot Other: Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition.
-12 18 Yes No G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? х G4 Do tuition and fees vary by undergraduate instructional program? Х If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
-55% •
+G2 Number of credits per term a student can take for the stated full-time tuition.

+Minimum Maximum 12 18

+G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)?

+G4 Do tuition and fees vary by undergraduate instructional program?

+If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?

+No

+Yes

+5%

+Yes or No